 Working with a therapist in a safe and confidential setting, couples are able to explore how their individual backgrounds, beliefs, thoughts, and behaviors may be impacting their relationship in both positive and negative ways.
 The therapist may assist the couple with addressing any immediate and pressing problems, as well as developing strategies for protecting and enhancing the long-term health and happiness of their relationship.

 1. Contact.
-Your first step is to contact us directly.
-You can contact us by completing the secure, on-line Request for Services Form, email email@example.com or call us at 540-744-6162.
+Your first step is to please contact us by completing the secure, on-line Request for Services Form, email firstname.lastname@example.org or call us at 540-744-6162.
 You will be asked to provide some initial information to determine whether or not we can assist you.

-2. Schedule.
-A staff member will schedule you for an initial 60-minute intake appointment.
-All appointments are available by video, phone or face-to-face.
+2. Schedule Intake Appointment.
 At this appointment, you will have an opportunity to build rapport with the therapist and provide him/her with some background about yourself and the reasons you are seeking counseling.
-You will receive an email giving you access to our Client Portal where you can review and sign forms, enter insurance and payment information, and access your therapist’s schedule.
+You will receive an email giving you access to our Client Portal where you can review and sign intake forms and enter insurance and payment information.
 If you have difficulty access portal, please contact us.
 We are interested in developing a collaborative relationship with you in which we try to decide together what kind of treatment would be best for you.